 Both the Dreamworks & Universal logos are altered to appear gold in color so they match the opening theme of Maximus walking through a wheatfield.
 See more »

-Excessive sexual and violent scenes, including profanities are edited.
+Excessive sexual and violent scenes, including profanities are censored.

 Was this review helpful to you?